Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about hidradenitis suppurativa sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Iltefat Husain Hamzavi, M.D., F.A.A.D. is the co-director of the multicultural section of Henry Ford Hospital’s dermatology department.
-Learn more about him here
+Learn more about him here.

 Laurie Berger has been a health care writer, reporter, and editor for the past 14 years.
-Learn more about her here
+Learn more about her here.

 Related Articles

-If you’re living with hidradenitis suppurativa (HS), you know that lesions can appear anywhere on...
+If you’re living with the symptoms of hidradenitis suppurativa (HS), you know that not all HS les...

-If you’re living with hidradenitis suppurativa (HS), you know that lesions can appear anywhere on...
+If you’re living with the symptoms of hidradenitis suppurativa (HS), you know that not all HS les...

 Recent Articles